COST SHARE PROGRAMS

-Click each program for specific details.
+Click each program or scroll down for specific details about each type.

 Note: The initial cost of any approved project is the responsibility of the applicant.
 The District will reimburse the applicant upon final inspection of the project and after receiving all applicable receipts for the actual costs of the project.

 To assist landowners with the cost of installing quality windbreaks, UCCD has developed a Windbreak Cost Share Program.
 Through this program, the Conservation District will pay up to 50% of the cost of installing a windbreak on projects that meet the minimum requirements.
 To be eligible to participate, you must own the land where the planting is to be established and the planting site must be in Uinta County.
 A more detailed description of the program guidelines and conditions and an application are available here.

 To improve the survival and vigor of your newly planted trees and shrubs, proper site preparation must take place the year before you plant, which is why fall is the time to start thinking about that spring planting.
 Preliminary groundwork reduces competition from other vegetation such as weeds and grasses, conserves soil moisture and makes planting in the spring a lot easier.